cardano-community/guild-operators/docs/Scripts/gliveview.md

 === "Core"

     ![Core](https://raw.githubusercontent.com/cardano-community/guild-operators/images/gliveview-core.png ':size=35%')

     ![Core-Peer-Analysis](https://raw.githubusercontent.com/cardano-community/guild-operators/images/core-peer-analysis.png ':size=35%')

 === "Relay"

     ![Relay](https://raw.githubusercontent.com/cardano-community/guild-operators/images/gliveview-relay.png ':size=35%')

     ![Relay-Peer-Analysis](https://raw.githubusercontent.com/cardano-community/guild-operators/images/relay-peer-analysis.png ':size=35%')

 **Upper main section**
 Displays live metrics gathered from EKG.
 Epoch number and progress is live from the node while date calculation until epoch boundary is based on offline genesis parameters.
 Reference tip is also an offline calculation based on genesis values used to compare against the node tip to see how far of the tip (diff value) the node is.
 With current parameters a slot diff up to 40 from reference tip is considered good but it should usually stay below 30.
 In/Out peers show how many connections the node has established in and out.

 **Core section**
 If the node is run as a core, identified by the 'forge-about-to-lead' EKG parameter, a second core section is displayed.
 This section contain current and remaining KES periods as well as a calculated date for the expiration.
 When getting close to expire date the values will change color.
+A leadership check is performed for each slot.
+If the node is busy and can't keep up (e.g. paused in the garbage collector), it will start skipping leadership checks, which will lead to missing slots.
+The SLOTS sub-section shows how many slots were checked or missed since node start.
+A high number of missed slots needs further investigation, because only checked slots for each leadership is confirmed are eligible to produce blocks.
+Missed slots are not available from EKG, only from Prometheus metrics.

-Blocks created by the node since node start is another metric shown in this section.
+Blocks created by the node since node start is another metric shown in the BLOCKS sub-section.
 If [CNCLI](../Scripts/cncli.md) is activated to store blocks created in a blocklog DB, data from this blocklog is displayed.
-If not, blocks created values are taken from EKG metrics.
+If not, blocks created values are taken from EKG or Prometheus metrics.

 **Peer analysis**
 A manual peer analysis can be triggered by key press `p`.
 A latency test will be done on incoming and outgoing connections to the node.

 Outgoing connections(peers in topology file), ping type used is done in this order: